 In the Ghetto: Rock Colonization Strategies for Survival in Extreme and Prolonged Dryness

-Liquid water is the single, most important requisite for life.
+Liquid water is the single most important requisite for life.
 Mars has been a desert planet for most of its history, and therefore a thorough assessment of Mars’ habitability requires that we understand how microorganisms adapt to extremely dry conditions.
 To address this key issue we turn to the Atacama Desert in Chile, the oldest and driest desert on Earth.
 Here, the most successful survival strategy is the colonization of the interior of salt rocks that are part of ancient salt-encrusted playas (aka salars).
 Microorganisms living inside the salt (aka endoliths) take advantage of the physical properties of the salt substrate to obtain liquid water.
 This occurs when the relative humidity in the atmosphere rises above 70%, and the salt becomes wet by way of deliquescence.
 The interior of such salt rocks is likely the last available habitat for life on Earth under extreme dryness.
 Ancient salars on Mars could therefore represent the last possible habitats for life on the planet, and the most likely locations to find well-preserved biomarkers.
 Family oriented.

 Alfonso Davila (SETI Institute/NASA Ames Research Center) is a research scientist at the SETI Institute and the NASA Ames Research Center in California since 2009, with substantial experience in Earth and Planetary sciences.
-As an undergraduate in Spain, he studied marine sciences and was trained in marine biology, chemistry, geology and physics, with a later focus in marine geology and physics for his Masters degree (1996-2001).
-He obtained a PhD in Germany studying bio-geophysics, and the interactions between the Earth's magnetic field and biological systems (2001-2005).
+As an undergraduate in Spain, he studied marine sciences and was trained in marine biology, chemistry, geology, and physics, with a later focus in marine geology and physics for his Masters degree (1996-2001).
+He obtained a PhD in Germany studying bio-geophysics and the interactions between the Earth's magnetic field and biological systems (2001-2005).
 His Post-Doc at NASA Ames in California, brought him to work on the habitability of Mars through the study of Mars Analog Environments on Earth (2006-2009).
 This greatly broadened his experience in field geology and biology.
-Alfonso has been a guest speaker in international conferences and a guest lecturer in universities and research institutes in the US, Canada, South America and Europe, and has published more than 50 scientific papers and book chapters in these fields.
-Alfonso's research interests are broad, spanning from planetary habitability, geology and geochemistry, to the origin and evolution of life on Earth.
+Alfonso has been a guest speaker in international conferences and a guest lecturer in universities and research institutes in the US, Canada, South America, and Europe, and has published more than 50 scientific papers and book chapters in these fields.
+Alfonso's research interests are broad, spanning from planetary habitability, geology, and geochemistry to the origin and evolution of life on Earth.
 He is particularly interested in the geologic, geochemical, and climatic evolution of Mars, and how this evolution affected the habitability of the planet from its origins and up to the present.
-He is also interested in comparing the evolution of Mars and Earth through field research in Mars Analog Environments such as the Antarctic Dry Valleys, the high Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
-He is currently working in several international science and engineering projects in the field of planetary sciences.
+He is also interested in comparing the evolution of Mars and Earth through field research in Mars Analog Environments such as the Antarctic Dry Valleys, the High Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
+He is currently working on several international science and engineering projects in the field of planetary sciences.

 |3:50 pm - 4:00 pm||BREAK|